BND Hamburger Icon

 Psychologist William Moulton Marston first outlined the DiSC behavior model in his 1928 book, Emotions of Normal People.

-Marston believed that understanding your primary behavioral trait would help you understand and manage your experiences, and foster relationships.
+Marston believed that understanding your primary behavioral trait would help you understand and manage your experiences, and foster healthy business relationships.

 In the decades that followed, others developed several assessments using Marston’s theories, eventually leading to the modern DiSC assessment.
 Today’s emotional styles have changed a bit from the original incarnation: DiSC now stands for Dominance, Influence, Steadiness and Conscientiousness.